Fall Classes

 Thu 1:30-4:30 John Curran

-Dark Alleys and Dangerous Blondes: Film Noir is a style of American crime films that evolved over the 1930’s & 40’s into movies that were far more interesting and adult than the gangster stories made in Hollywood in the 30’s..
+Dark Alleys and Dangerous Blondes: Film Noir is a style of American crime films that evolved over the 1930’s & 40’s into movies that were far more interesting and adult than the gangster stories made in Hollywood in the 30’s.
 After WWII, film makers in other countries began to make their own versions of crime stories in this style.
-Dark Alleys will feature American and foreign noir films during the 2024-2025 LIR class sessions.
-As Eddie Muller said, “Film noir knows no boundaries.”
+The 2025-2026 Dark Alleys series will feature noir films from outside the United States.
+We will see films from France, Argentina, Japan and elsewhere.
+Some of them are among the best noir movies ever made.
+As Eddie Muller says, “Film noir knows no boundaries."

 Thu 2:30-4:30 Marc Rosen